bbbradsmith/dissemblecub/readme.md

-dissemblecub is a planned interactive disassembly tool for 6502 platforms, especially NES, and possibly 61856 eventually
+dissemblecub is a planned interactive disassembly tool for 6502 platforms, especially NES, and possibly 61856 eventually, maybe Z80?